FVPLab/Argus-3D/README.md

 ```
 @misc{yu2023pushing,
       title={Pushing the Limits of 3D Shape Generation at Scale},
-      author={Wang Yu and Xuelin Qian and Jingyang Huo and Tiejun Huang and Bo Zhao and Yanwei Fu},
+      author={Yu Wang and Xuelin Qian and Jingyang Huo and Tiejun Huang and Bo Zhao and Yanwei Fu},
       year={2023},
       eprint={2306.11510},
       archivePrefix={arXiv},